kubamarkiewicz/Musca-Kito/README.md

 MuscaKit CMS
 ============

 MuscaKit is an Open Source Content Management System build on a custom MVC framework.
-It was created for rapid development of small to medium-size websites and any kind of internet application.
+It was created in 2012 in an interactive agancy in Barcelona and was intended for rapid development of small to medium-size websites and any kind of internet application.

 # On-line demo